Carroll O'Connor: Death

 O'Connor died at age 76 on June 21, 2001, in Culver City, California, from a heart attack brought on by complications from diabetes.
-His funeral mass was celebrated at St. Paul the Apostle Catholic Church in Westwood, and was attended by All in the Family cast members Rob Reiner, Sally Struthers, and Danielle Brisebois, as well as producer Norman Lear.
+His funeral mass was celebrated at St. Paul the Apostle Catholic Church in Westwood, and was attended by All in the Family cast members Rob Reiner, Sally Struthers, Danielle Brisebois, and producer Norman Lear.
 Jean Stapleton, a close friend of O'Connor's since the early 1960s and his All in the Family co-star, was unable to attend the service because of a commitment for a stage performance.

 O'Connor's best friend Larry Hagman and his family attended the funeral, along with the surviving cast of In the Heat of the Night, including Alan Autry and Denise Nicholas.
 Actor Martin Sheen, then starring on The West Wing, delivered the eulogy.
-O'Connor's body is buried at Westwood Village Memorial Park Cemetery with his son Hugh's cenotaph placed on his gravestone.
+O'Connor was interred at Westwood Village Memorial Park Cemetery with his son Hugh's cenotaph placed on his gravestone.

-In honor of O'Connor's career, TV Land moved an entire weekend of programming to the following week and in order to show a continuous marathon of All in the Family.
-During the commercial breaks, TV Land also showed interview footage of O'Connor and various All in the Family actors, producers with whom he had worked, and other associates.
+In honor of O'Connor's career, TV Land moved an entire weekend of programming to the following week in order to show a continuous marathon of All in the Family.
+During the commercial breaks, TV Land showed interview footage of O'Connor and All in the Family actors, producers with whom he had worked, and other associates.
 His wife, Nancy Fields O'Connor, died on November 10, 2014, at age 84.